Akayama Ryu Jujutsu

 Holding black belts in Judo, Karate, and Akayama Ryu Jujutsu, Paul Sensei has been a tournament champion many times as well as serving as an auxiliary Police Officer.
 He has been a student of Akayama Ryu since the 1990s, and runs Pascagoula Akayama Ryu.

-Nathan Williams - Yondan - Alabama
+Nathan Williams - Yondan - Louisiana

 Nathan Williams began his martial arts training in 1992 under the instruction of Mark Barlow Sensei.
 He received his Shodan in 1996.
 Upon returning to Birmingham, AL, Nathan studied under Richard Worthington Sensei for several years before moving with his family to Louisiana.
 For four years, he studied and earned a first-degree black belt in American Kenpo.